CadenConde/My-Golf-Site/README.md

-# GolfSite
+# My Golf Site

-GolfSite is a website developed for a local mini-golf business, **My Adventure Golf**, to streamline operations and enhance the user experience.
+My Golf Site is a website developed for a local mini-golf business, **My Adventure Golf**, to streamline operations and enhance the user experience.
 The platform allows for management of employee schedules, time-off requests, and user authentication with varying permission levels for employees, managers, and administrators.
 This project was developed by a team of four, Caden Conde, John Jones (Parallax), Xander Combs, and Eric Bucher (Rechubcire).